ymxl85/Research-2021-MT-Effectiveness-SA/README.md

 Replication package for paper: On the Effectiveness of Testing Sentiment Analysis Systems with Metamorphic Testing

-We are building a series of python programs to automate MT, and to provide data and analysis results.
+We are building a series of python programs to automate MT, and to analysis experimental data.

 ## Evaluation:
 1. The [four subject SA APIs](../main/SAtool) can be accessed automatically.